-This far more illustrative numeric view of the problem comes from the Save Food program, an initiative aimed at eradicating food waste worldwide, bringing together governments, industry, civil society and all other players involved in the process.
+This far more illustrative numeric view of the problem comes from the Save Food program, an initiative aimed at eradicating food waste worldwide, bringing together governments, industry, civil society, and all other players involved in the process.
 Our current food trends are unsustainable.
 Change is required at a number of levels, driving a transformation of the values and parameters surrounding food consumption itself.
 Ecological rationale must be included within the logic that shapes food demand.
 Social awareness raising is unquestionably a key step in the process.

 Sustainable food = sustainable agriculture

 For the first time, the World Economic Forum 2016 Global Risks Report placed the failure to mitigate climate change at the top of its ranking, pointing to agriculture as one of the most vulnerable sectors to climate fluctuations.
 As well as its vulnerability to such changes, the global food system is in itself an important driver of climate change, contributing one fourth of the world’s greenhouse gas emissions (figure 1).
-And here is another eye-opening figure, provided by the University of Queensland: nearly 60% of greenhouse gases produced from food are of animal origin.
+And here is another eye-opening figure, provided by the University of Queensland: nearly 60 percent of greenhouse gases produced from food are of animal origin.

-It is calculated that around the world some 190 million hectares of pulses help fix between five and seven million tons of nitrogen into the soil, meaning lower fertilizer requirements than most crops.
+It is estimated that around the world some 190 million hectares of pulses help fix between five and seven million tons of nitrogen into the soil, meaning lower fertilizer requirements than most crops.
 Pulses thus help to support food security, reduce greenhouse gas emissions and also provide the nutrition that users need.

 Find out more about pulses in this collection of infographs from the FAO to raise awareness of World Pulses Day.